ChannelElementsTeam/card-sample-shared-toggle/README.md

 * Commit changes and push to the GitHub repository

-* Open a Channels-compliant client, create a test channel, click to set the composer, select "Import a component", and enter `ChannelElementsTeam/card-sample-shared-toggle`
+* Open a Channels-compliant client, create a test channel, click to set the composer, select "Import a component", and enter `ChannelElementsTeam/card-sample-shared-toggle`.
+Then check to see if the component works correctly.